-One hour before I had the interview I changed my clothes, brushed my hair, put on some makeup (my son’s having night terrors was taking a toll on my face) and prepared mentally.
-I checked my internet connection, Google Hangouts, made sure everything was functioning.
+One hour before the interview, I changed my clothes, brushed my hair, put on some makeup (my son’s having night terrors was taking a toll on my face) and prepared mentally.
+I checked my internet connection and Google Hangouts and ensured everything was functioning.
 I was ready.

-The interview went well, until it got to the tough question.
+The interview went well until it got to the tricky question.
 You know which one, the one about your weaknesses.
 The “trick” question.
-Sure, I have weaknesses: “I am a perfectionist, I sometimes give solutions to my teams instead of coaching and I am not the most patient person, but hey, I’ve been working on these for years”.
+I have weaknesses: “I am a perfectionist, I sometimes give solutions to my teams instead of coaching, and I am not the most patient person, but hey, I’ve been working on these for years”.

-I don’t mention that sometimes I really miss my son during the day.
-I don’t mention that sometimes I am engulfed by the imposter syndrome, especially when I’m in front of a group.
-I look at all those friendly faces and wonder “what can I teach you, I know so very little“.
-I don’t mention that long meetings are draining my energy, I get restless and I need to move to stay focused (or awake, depends on the meeting).
+I don’t mention that sometimes I miss my son during the day.
+I don’t say that sometimes I am engulfed by imposter syndrome, especially in front of a group.
+I look at all those friendly faces and wonder, “what can I teach you?
+I know so very little”.
+I don’t mention that long meetings are draining my energy; I get restless and need to move to stay focused (or awake, depending on the forum).